NautilusOSS/ally/config/README.md

 1. Add token entry to `config/tokens.json`
 2. Include `tokenId` for swap-api integration
-3. Copy updated file to `apps/web/public/config/tokens.json`
+3. Copy updated file to `public/config/tokens.json` (or it will be copied automatically during build)

 ## Environment-Specific Configs